This expert is no longer a staff member at The Heritage Foundation.

 Fogarty oversaw interrelated activities for hundreds of thousands of Heritage members nationwide, including donor relations; major gift planning and operations; grant development and development research; and the members' Web site, MyHeritage.org (http://www.myheritage.org/).

 Fogarty assumed the title of group vice president in April 2013.
 He became one of the youngest vice presidents in Heritage's history in December 2009, when the Board of Trustees made him an officer at age 32.
 Five months earlier, he had been promoted to senior management as head of the Development Department.

 Fogarty previously directed Heritage’s donor relations division, supervising the work of seven regional managers and the community committee program.

-He continues to be responsible for communicating Heritage's mission and effectiveness in advancing conservative policy solutions to hundreds of thousands of members throughout the United States.
+He was responsible for communicating Heritage's mission and effectiveness in advancing conservative policy solutions to hundreds of thousands of members throughout the United States.